royxss/Project_Risk_Assessment_Deploy/README.md

 3. No parameter tuning, grid tuning with cross validation, eval_set.
 4. No oversampling techniques like SMOTE.
 5. Output is not self explanatory to customers i.e. need a probabilistic threshold and display yes/no.
+6. Below is the screenshot of results before improvements.
+The results fails for predicting defaulters.
 ![old res](https://user-images.githubusercontent.com/22176868/68609722-b907b500-047b-11ea-8dc3-b9f8d065d6f1.png)